OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Introduction and experimental results of the special scenario dataset

-\textbf{Long anomaly effect.} The ground truth consists of a long anomaly spanning 10 points and six short anomalies, each comprises one point.
-In cases \textit{c1} to \textit{c3}, the detection results encompass the long anomaly, the six short anomalies, and the long anomaly accompanied by three FP points, respectively.
+\textbf{Long anomaly effect.} The ground truth has one long anomaly (10 points) and 6 short anomalies (1 point each).
+In cases \textit{c1}-\textit{c3}, the prediction results encompass the long anomaly, the 6 short anomalies, and the long anomaly accompanied by 3 FP points, respectively.
 Evaluators with the characteristic of long anomaly misleading exhibit a much higher f1-score for \textit{c1} compared to \textit{c2}, while the f1-score for \textit{c3} is slightly lower than that of \textit{c1}.

-\textbf{Sparse anomalies.} The ground truth comprises two widely spaced anomaly points, of which one is correctly detected while the other is missed.
-In contrast to \textit{c1}, \textit{c2} includes an additional FP point.
-The evaluation method of \textit{AM} mistakenly treats this FP point as beneficial for the f1-score due to the mapping of absolute distance to relative recall distance.
+\textbf{Sparse anomalies.} The ground truth has two widely spaced anomaly events; one is correctly detected, the other missed, in both \textit{c1} and \textit{c2}. \textit{c2} has an extra FP point, \textit{c1} does not.
+The \textit{AM} evaluator mistakenly treats this FP point as beneficial for f1-score, due to the mapping of absolute distance to relative recall distance.
 Notably, this characteristic of sparse anomaly misleading is not observed in other evaluators.

-\textbf{Constant detectors.} The ground truth consists of four anomaly events with lengths of 10, 20, 30, and 40, respectively.
-In this scenario, two ineffective constant detectors are evaluated: the all\_0 detector (\textit{c1}), which outputs 0 at all time points, and the all\_1 detector (\textit{c2}), which outputs 1 consistently.
-Despite an f1-score of 0.672 indicating the characteristic of overestimation for the all\_1 detector in the \textit{AM} method, this systematic overestimation is not considered to affect the performance ranking of \textit{AM} across different detectors.
-The authors of \textit{AM} have stated that its baseline f1-score is 0.5, reflecting the expected value of the random detector, and detectors failing to significantly surpass this baseline are deemed ineffective. \textit{TaPR} also shows the characteristic of overestimation for the all\_1 detector with an f1-score of 0.713, which is linked to its custom configuration.
-Users can mitigate this overestimation by lowering the detection score weight in \textit{TaPR} (minimum 0), but this adjustment sacrifice the beneficial characteristic of existence detection reward, highlighting an inherent trade-off between these two characteristics in \textit{TaPR}.
+\textbf{Constant detectors.} The ground truth consists of 4 anomaly events with lengths of 10, 20, 30, and 40, respectively.
+Two ineffective constant detectors are evaluated: the all\_0 detector (\textit{c1}), which outputs 0 at all time points, and the all\_1 detector (\textit{c2}), which outputs 1 consistently.
+Despite an f1-score of 0.6724 indicating the characteristic of overestimation for the all\_1 detector in \textit{AM}, this systematic overestimation is not considered to affect \textit{AM}’s performance ranking across detectors.
+The authors of \textit{AM} have stated that its baseline f1-score is 0.5, reflecting the expected value of the random detector, and detectors not significantly exceeding this are ineffective. \textit{TaPR} also shows the characteristic of overestimation for the all\_1 detector with an f1-score of 0.7138 due to its custom custom configuration.
+Users can mitigate this overestimation by lowering the detection score weight (minimum 0), but this adjustment sacrifice the beneficial characteristic of existence detection reward, highlighting an inherent trade-off between these two characteristics in \textit{TaPR}.